snakemake-workflows/dna-seq-gatk-variant-calling/README.md

 #### Case a: Use in a new project

-1. Create a project folder on the system where you want to execute the worklow.
+1. Create a project folder on the system where you want to execute the worklow and enter it.
-2. Enter the folder.
-3. Execute
+2. Execute
    ```
    copier gh:snakemake-workflows/dna-seq-gatk-variant-calling .
    ```
+   This will generate a file `workflow/Snakefile` with the module usage declaration and a template configuration unter `config`.
-4. Open `workflow/Snakefile` and replace `<release>` with the [latest stable release](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling/releases).
+3. Open `workflow/Snakefile` and replace `<release>` with the [latest stable release](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling/releases).
+4. Modify the configuration according to your needs.

 #### Case b: Use in an existing project